 Chuck E. Cheese has special Sensory Sensitive Sundays, at participating locations throughout Illinois.
 They open two hours early on the first Sunday of the month.
 This timing provides families a quieter, less-stimulating experience throughout the dining area and arcade.
 In Illinois the participating sites include Streamwood, Arlington Heights, Gurnee, and Crystal Lake.

 The DuPage Children’s Museum offers modified museum experience for families with disabilities, who are on the autism spectrum, and/ or have sensory processing disabilities.
-Attendance is limited to create smaller groups, so pre-registration is required.
 Adaptive play times provide attendees with noise reduction headphones, fidget objects, weighted neck wraps, timers, and social stories.
-Admission is $17/ child or adult, $16/senior, and free for children under one and museum members.

 At The Field Museum, download the iOS or Android Field for All app on when planning your visit to see exhibit previews, create customizable schedules, and view a sensory-friendly museum map.
 During your visit, they can also provide sensory bags and guided tours (based upon volunteer availability).
 For more details about tickets, mobility, and additional accommodations visit their accessibility page.